bitcoinj/bitcoinj.github.io/testing.md

 #How to test applications

 Testing is obviously an important step for any software that uses money.
-This article explains some common techniques used to test BItcoin apps.
+This article explains some common techniques used to test Bitcoin apps.

 ##The testnet

 The Bitcoin community runs a separate, parallel instance of the Bitcoin network that features a slightly different and more relaxed ruleset, called the _testnet_.
 Most usefully, coins on the testnet have no value and can be obtained for free from testnet faucet sites like [http://faucet.xeno-genesis.com/](http://faucet.xeno-genesis.com/) or [http://tpfaucet.appspot.com/](http://tpfaucet.appspot.com/).

 You can make your app use the testnet by instantiating your objects with `TestNetParams.get()` instead of `MainNetParams.get()`.
 The wallet-tool app accepts a flag `--net=TEST` as well.

+It's worth noting that whilst the testnet can be convenient, sometimes people mess it up by mining on it with ASICs.
+Such problems do not occur on the main network, so if you see large spurts of blocks found a few seconds apart, blocks that fail validation and so on, it's worth switching to a local regression test network instead: the environment is much more controlled and predictable.

 ##Regression test mode